 Change of address

-A receipt, including your photo, will be available for you to view and print upon successful completion of this online transaction.
+A receipt, including your photo, will be emailed to you upon successful completion of this online transaction.
 This receipt is acceptable photo identification for voting and serves as your ID until your card arrives in the mail.
 Adobe Reader 6.0 or higher is required to view and print ID card receipts.
 If you do not have a printer but wish to obtain a receipt, please contact the Driver Eligibility Unit at (608) 264-7049.

 Your ID card will be processed and mailed to you through the USPS using first class mail.
 If you have not received your ID card within 10 business days, please contact the Driver Eligibility Unit at (608) 266-0898.